SkylineCommunications/dataminer-docs/develop/devguide/Automation/Howto/BP_Implementing_IAS_in_Regression_Tests.md

 ## Use the Model View Presenter (MVP) design pattern

-When implementing Interactive Automation Scripts that may be eligible to be tested via regression tests, consider adopting the MVP design pattern.
+When implementing interactive Automation scripts that may be eligible to be tested via regression tests, consider adopting the MVP design pattern.
 This practice ensures the separation of your logic from other components, significantly facilitating non-interactive runs in the long term.

 ## Use JSON parameters for user decisions